-- the need to buy back equity shares for cancellation, which takes account of the difference between the net asset value per share and the share price (i.e. the level of share price discount or premium); - the need for new issues of equity shares; and - the extent to which revenue should be retained. - · the level of gearing.
+- the desirability of buying back equity shares for cancellation, which takes account of the difference between the net asset value per share and the share price (i.e. the level of share price discount or premium); - the opportunity for new issues of equity shares; - the extent to which revenue should be retained; and - the level of gearing.